thingsdb/ThingsDocs/v0/content/node-api/node_info.md

-global_committed_event_id | Lowest known committed event ID by all nodes. global_stored_event_id | Lowest known stored event ID by all nodes. hostname | Hostname of the node. http_status_port | Listening to this HTTP port for status, readiness and liveness requests. ip_support | Enabled IP support.
+global_committed_event_id | Lowest known committed event ID by all nodes. global_stored_event_id | Lowest known stored event ID by all nodes. hostname | Hostname of the node. http_api_port | Listening to this HTTP port for API calls. http_status_port | Listening to this HTTP port for status, readiness and liveness requests. ip_support | Enabled IP support.
 May be IPv4/IPv6 or both. libcleri_version | Cleri language parser library version.